elinaRosato/Intencion-Elementos/README.md

 <!-- PROJECT TITLE -->
 # Intención Elementos
 This is the first website I have ever designed and developed.
-It's the final version of a proyect I have been working on during my course on Coderhouse.
+It's the final version of a project I have been working on during my course on Coderhouse.
 I hope you like it!

 <!-- TABLE OF CONTENTS -->
 <details open="open">